kousu/arch-conf/kousu-bootloader-bios/README.md

 # `kousu-bootloader-bios`

-Installs a BIOS (i.e. not EFI) bootloader.
+Installs a BIOS (i.e. MBR i.e. not EFI) bootloader.

 This package is touchier than the others, because it depends a lot on the partition layout.